STUDIO OUTTAKES AND JAMS

 Interview 1, Hey Joe, Stone Free, Love Or Confusion, Foxy Lady, Purple Haze, Killing Floor, Fire, Interview 2, The Burning Of The Midnight Lamp, Little Miss Lover, Drivin' South (Version 1), Catfish Blues, Hound Dog, Can You Please Crawl Out Your Window?, Hoochie Coochie Man, Drivin' South (Version 2), Radio One Theme, Spanish Castle Magic, Wait Until Tomorrow, Day Tripper, Hear My Train A Comin'

-A fabulous collection of the original mono recordings from the BBC sessions.
-The official versions were enhanced with faked stereo so these raw versions are great and even more powerful.
+A nice collection of the original mono recordings from the BBC sessions.
+The official versions were enhanced with faked stereo.

 The Woodstock Rehearsals 1969